matula/godot-mcp-server/readme.md

 ## Available Tools

-The Godot MCP Server provides the following tools:
+The GMS provides the following tools:

 ### Godot Tools